-8.5.E Programming
+8.5.G Programming

-- 8.5.E.1 Robots must be programmed exclusively by student members of the team.
-Mentors, teachers, parents or companies should not be involved in the programming and debugging of robots. - 8.5.E.2 For the programming of the robots, any programming language, interface or integrated development environment (IDE) may be used.
+- 8.5.G.1 Robots must be programmed exclusively by student members of the team.
+Mentors, teachers, parents or companies should not be involved in the programming and debugging of robots. - 8.5.G.2 For the programming of the robots, any programming language, interface or integrated development environment (IDE) may be used.
 The use of programs that come together with a commercial kit (especially sample programs or presets) or substantial parts of such programs are not allowed.
 It is not allowed to use sample programs, not even if they are modified.

-8.5.F Inspections
+8.5.H Inspections

 - Robots must be inspected and certified every day before the first game is played.
 The tournament organizers may request other inspections if necessary, including random inspections which may happen at any time.
-The routine inspections include: - Weight restrictions (see Rule 8.5.A, Dimensions). - Robot dimensions (see Rule 8.5.A, Dimensions). - Voltage restrictions (see Rule 8.5.A, Dimensions and Rule 8.5.C, Limitations). - Kicker strength limits, if the robot has a kicker (see [?]). - 8.5.F.2 Proof must be provided by each team that its robots comply with these regulations, for example, by a detailed documentation or logbook.
+The routine inspections include: - Weight restrictions for the particular sub-league (see Rule 8.5.A, Dimensions). - Robot dimensions (see Rule 8.5.A, Dimensions). - Voltage restrictions (see Rule 8.5.A, Dimensions and Rule 8.5.C, Limitations). - Kicker strength limits, if the robot has a kicker (see Appendix B, Kicker Power Measuring Procedures). - Proof must be provided by each team that its robots comply with these regulations, for example, by a detailed documentation or logbook.
 Teams may be interviewed about their robots and the development process at any time during a tournament.